Cable Bay Walkway: Coastal Beauty and Panoramic Views Near Nelson

 Amenities and Facilities

-After soaking in the scenic views along the Cable Bay Walkway, you'll want to know what amenities and facilities are available to enhance your experience.
+After immersing yourself in the scenic beauty of the Cable Bay Walkway, it’s helpful to know what amenities are available for your comfort during this hike near Nelson.

 Frequently Asked Questions